doctest/doctest/README.md

 - Very [**portable and well tested**](doc/markdown/features.md#extremely-portable) C++98 - per commit tested on CI with over 220 different builds (valgrind, sanitizers...)
 - Just one header and no external dependencies apart from the C/C++ standard library

-This allows the library to be used in more ways than any other - tests can be written directly in the production code!
+This allows the framework to be used in more ways than any other - tests can be written directly in the production code!

 - This makes the barrier for writing tests **much lower** - you don't have to: **1.** make a separate source file **2.** include a bunch of stuff in it **3.** add it to the build system and **4.** add it to source control - You can just write the tests for a class or a piece of functionality at the bottom of its source file - or even header file!
 - Tests in the production code can be thought of as documentation or up-to-date comments - showing how an API is used
-- Tests can be shipped to the customer with the software to diagnose a bug faster
+- Testing internals that are not exposed through the public API and headers becomes easier!
 - [**Test-driven development**](https://en.wikipedia.org/wiki/Test-driven_development) in C++ has never been easier!

 The library can be used like any other if you don't like the idea of mixing production code and tests - check out the [**features**](doc/markdown/features.md)